 2. Increase brand awareness.

 As you publish more content and blogs on your site, your audience will begin to get a sense of your brand and company identity.
 More than 77% of Internet users regularly read blog posts and 61% of Americans spend three times more time-consuming blog content than emails.
-Blogs and articles are a more authentic and effective way to gain new clients, with 70% of consumers learning about a company through articles.
+Blogs and articles are a more authentic and effective way to gain new clients.

 3. Boost your sales.